GVA-error/myALClient/README.md

 - You can change anime position in list.
 - You can use JSon or Postgres to save you list.
 - If base is not avalible, you work with local jSon
+- Ungoing sorting.
+Allow you hide ungoing from list.

 # Technical details
 #### client